operand/agency/README.md

 In describing the messaging format, there are two terms that are used similarly:
 "action" and "message".

 An "action" is the format you use when sending, as seen in the `_send()` call above.
-You do not specify your the `"from"` field, as it will be automatically added when routing.
+You do not specify the `"from"` field, as it will be automatically added when routing.

 A "message" then, is a "received action" which includes the additional `"from"` field containing the sender's fully qualified `id`.